-Applicants should be aware that licensure requirements vary widely by state, including required graduate-level classes, internship hours during graduate school and post-degree requirements.
-While the MAC program at Covenant Seminary is a 64-credit program, it may need to be customized to meet the specific credit requirements of states other than Missouri.
-If applicants plan to practice outside of Missouri, we strongly recommend pursuing the state specific information, which can be found at the website for each state’s licensing department or bureau.
-This information can then be used to create a customized academic plan.
-Courses may be taken to satisfy various state requirements either at Covenant Seminary or partner institutions in St. Louis.
+In Other States.
+Licensure requirements vary widely by state, including required graduate-level classes, internship hours during graduate school and post-degree requirements.
+If you plan to practice outside of Missouri, please check the state-specific information available on websites for each state’s licensing department or bureau.
+We can use this information to help you create a customized plan for MAC courses to be taken at Covenant or partner institutions in St. Louis.

 Preparation for Study

-While undergraduate work in psychology, counseling, or social work can be helpful in pursuing the MAC, it is not a necessity.
-Students with some undergraduate work in these areas are usually better equipped to synthesize the psychological training with the biblical foundation that Covenant Seminary presents.
+Students with some undergraduate work in psychology, counseling, or social work will generally be better equipped to synthesize the psychological and biblical training Covenant provides, but previous work in these areas is not a necessity for pursuing the MAC.
 Because the biblical foundation is critical to Covenant Seminary’s counseling program, prospective students are strongly encouraged to increase their knowledge of Bible content.

 See a list of our Course Offerings for 2017-2018.